-Graduates from an engineering program in the College of Engineering, shall have the ability to demonstrate the following:
+Graduates from an engineering program in the College of Engineering, shall demonstrate the ability:

-- 1. The ability to apply knowledge of mathematics, science and engineering to a job assignment. - 2.
-The ability to design and/or conduct experiments, as well as analyze and interpret data as it relates to completing a job assignment. - 3.
-The ability to design a system, component, or process to meet desired needs as defined in a job assignment. - 4.
-The ability to function on multi-disciplinary and multi-cultural teams in the execution of a team project. - 5.
-The ability to identify, formulate, and solve engineering problems as it relates to a specific project assignment. - 6.
-The understanding of professional and ethical responsibility in the work place. - 7.
-The ability to communicate (orally, written, graphical computer) effectively aspects of a job assignment. - 8.
-The understanding of the impact of an engineering solution for a project in a global and/or societal context. - 9.
-A recognition of the need for, and an ability to engage in life-long learning to keep abreast of the technological advances in present and future job assignments. - 10.
-A knowledge of contemporary issues as it relates to the industry and products of a given company / organization. - 11.
-The ability to use the techniques, skills, and modern engineering tools necessary for engineering practice in present and future job assignments. - 12.
-An ability to understand and use code and/or standards in the analysis and design process. - 13.
-Has a business sense with the ability to use economic factors in the analysis and design process. - 14.
-Considers and includes security as an appropriate criteria in the analysis and design process.
+- to apply knowledge of mathematics, science and engineering to a job assignment. - to design and/or conduct experiments, as well as analyze and interpret data as it relates to completing a iob assignment. - to design a system, component, or process to meet desired needs as defined in a job assignment. - to function on multi-disciplinary and multi-cultural teams in the execution of a team project. - 5. to identify, formulate, and solve engineering problems as it relates to a specific project assignment. - 6.
+The understanding of professional and ethical responsibility in the work place. - 7. to communicate (orally, written, graphical computer) effectively aspects of a job assignment. - The understanding of the impact of an engineering solution for a project in a global and/or societal context. - A recognition of the need for, and an ability to engage in life-long learning to keep abreast of the technological advances in present and future job assignments. - A knowledge of contemporary issues as it relates to the industry and products of a given company / organization.

+The ability to use the techniques, skills, and modern engineering tools necessary for engineering practice in present and future job assignments.